ppamorim/Dragger/README.md

 But why not add in MavenCentral?
 Because I want this thing (MavenCentral) burn in da HELL!

-JitPack is there and is the future !
+JitPack is there and is the future!

 Into your build.gradle: